martavazquezdo/spatial_data_validation/README.md

 # Spatial Data Validation Pipeline

-## Overview

-This project implements a modular pipeline for **data validation of meteorological observations**, with a strong focus on **spatial consistency analysis**.
+A modular Python pipeline for validating meteorological station data, with a focus on spatial consistency analysis and geospatial workflows.

-It is designed to:

-* detect inconsistencies in environmental data
-* structure issues in a reproducible way
-* provide both analytical and spatial outputs
-* support visual inspection using GIS tools (e.g. QGIS)

 ---

-## Objectives
+## Objective

-The project prioritizes:

-* clear and reproducible validation logic
+Detect spatial inconsistencies in environmental data and transform them into structured outputs that support:

-* structured issue reporting
+* issue prioritization
+* spatial analysis of anomalies
-* integration with geospatial workflows
+* integration with GIS-based workflows
-* practical usability over excessive complexity

 ---

-## Pipeline Structure

-The pipeline is organized into the following steps:

-1. **Input & preprocessing**
-2. **Spatial validation**
-3. **Issue generation**
-4. **Reporting**
-5. **Optional GIS export**

----

-## Spatial Validation
+## Validation Approach

-The core of the project is a spatial validation module that:
+The pipeline applies validation focused on **spatial consistency**, complementing traditional QA checks.

+### Spatial Consistency

-* estimates expected values from neighboring stations
+* estimation of expected values using neighboring stations
-* computes residuals (observed vs expected)
+* computation of residuals (observed vs expected)
-* detects anomalies based on configurable thresholds
+* anomaly detection based on configurable thresholds
-* classifies severity levels
+* classification of severity levels

-It supports different estimation methods:
+Supported estimation methods:

 * median (default)
 * mean